opensupporter/osdi-docs/style_guide.md

 * Make sure your example JSON uses four spaces for each tab stop
 * Check all links, including internal anchors and cross-document links
 * Take a good look at the Jekyll output after your commit to ensure everything looks visually correct

+### Step 5: Add appropriate links

+Now that you're done with your new documentation page, please search through other documentation pages and create links to your new page where appropriate.
+For example, field tables that reference your newly created resource page should be linked.